dsai-nlp/dsai-nlp.github.io/_pages/dat450/project.md

 **Q:** Can I use someone else's software in my project.

 **A:** Generally, yes.
 In particular, it is completely standard to use various libraries (e.g. HuggingFace) and pre-trained models.
 But your project work can't be *only* that software: your addition has to be nontrivial.
 For instance, if you work on image captioning, you can't just take an existing image captioning implementation and submit it as your own work.
+Discuss with the examiner if you are unsure.

 **Q:** Are we allowed to use commercial large language models (such as one of the OpenAI models)?